Who Can Vote

 You are given the opportunity to decide which residence you consider to be your principal residence.
 This decision will determine your pool of candidates.
-Regardless of which residential address you choose, all voting options, including voting by special ballot, are available to you.
+Regardless of which residential address you choose, all voting options, including voting by Special ballot, are available to you.

 Are temporarily in hospital

-Electors who are temporarily hospitalized and unable to vote at advance polls, on election day, or at the returning office may vote by Special ballot.
+Electors who are temporarily hospitalized and unable to vote at advance polls, election day, or at the returning office you may vote by Special ballot.
 To accommodate these electors, Special Ballot Officers will go to designated hospitals to facilitate the completion of the Special Ballot Application and voting processes.

 Temporarily hospitalized electors will be able to vote regardless of whether the hospital is inside or outside of the electors' electoral district at the time the election is held.

 If you're unable to leave your home, you may be eligible to request a home visit.
 You can ask to vote at home by Special ballot if:

 it is impossible or unreasonably difficult for you to get to your local returning office or satellite office, and

 you need help completing the Special Ballot Application because of a disability or because you're unable to read or write.

 To request a home visit, please contact your local returning office or satellite office.